Certified Herbalist: Salary Info, Job Duties and Requirements

-According to Payscale.com, herbalists at the 25th-75th percentile earned a salary between $20,800 and $50,000 per year in 2011.
+According to PayScale.com, herbalists earned a median annual salary of $43,920 as of November 2014.
 The American Herbalists Guild, an association of herbal practitioners, provides an even wider salary range for herbalists, with an average salary from $20,000 to $120,000 annually (www.americanherbalistsguild.com).

 Certified Herbalist Job Duties

 Certified herbalists usually focus on one of three kinds of herbal medicines; these areas include Western herbs native to Europe or North America, traditional Chinese herbs native to Asia, or Ayurvedic herbs native to India.
 Herbalists may participate in all stages of the herbal medicine process, from growth to the manufacturing of raw herbs.
 Herbs, which may include any part of a plant, may be cultivated or gathered in the wild.
 Once they have the raw herbs, herbalists may process one or more herbs into various products, such as pills, capsules, powders, and/or tinctures.